Get Free Solar Panel Quotes

 • Can prove you already have an eligible vehicle, or have purchased one that will be delivered within four months of the charger’s installation date

-If you rent or own a flat and want to start using renewable electricity, you might also be interest in our Guide to Solar Panels for Flats.
+If you rent or own a flat and want to start using renewable electricity, you might also be interested in our Guide to solar panels for flats

 Many local councils around the UK can offer additional grants for different reasons.

-For example, the Bournemouth, Christchurch, and Poole Council offers a cavity wall and loft insulation grant to homeowners and renters who are vulnerable, low-income, or have health risks.
+For example, the Bournemouth, Christchurch and Pool Council offer a cavity wall and loft insulation grant to homeowners and renters who are vulnerable, on a low-income, or have health risks.

-And if you live in London and are vulnerable or over 60, you may be able to receive up to £5,500 in Warmer Homes funding, to make heating, insulation, and ventilation improvements to your property.
+If you live in London and are vulnerable or over 60, you might be able to receive between £5,000 and £25,000, to make heating, insulation and ventilation improvements to your property.

 Home Energy Scotland Loan advert with mascot